learn-co-curriculum/react-hooks-props-destructuring/README.md

-# React props
+# Props Destructuring and Default Values

 ## Overview

 We'll cover props in further detail and explore how they help us make our components more dynamic and reusable.
+We'll also talk about _destructuring_ and how to give our props _default values_.

 ## Objectives

 1. Explain how props make our components more dynamic and reusable
 2. Pass props to a component by adding them as attributes when you render them
+3. Use destructuring to access props more easily
-2. Declare default prop values in React
+4. Declare default values for destructured props
-3. Render a component with props and default props
+5. Render a component with props and default props

-## What are props?
+## Reviewing What We Know

 Props allow us to pass values into our components.
 These values can be anything: strings, objects (including arrays and functions), and so on.
 They give us the opportunity to make our components more dynamic, and a **lot more** reusable.

 For example, say we have a `<MovieCard />` component.
 A movie has a title, a poster image, and many other attributes (or **prop**-erties!).
 Let's examine what this `<MovieCard />` component would look like with _hardcoded_ data vs. dynamic _prop_ data:

 ###### Hardcoded: